 3.8) Consumer Psychology

 Unpredictable and wild, consumer psychology evades understanding and mastery.
-Anything could change a shopper’s mind about their purchase.
+Anything that could change a shopper’s mind about their purchase comes under this title.

 When chatting with their friends regarding their latest purchase online, they could receive negative experience feedback about the store or options for better deals elsewhere.
 This increases the chances of a customer canceling their order or placing a return request if the order is already in process.